Setting up a Materials Module #

 }

-In this example we’ve decided to put all material Components under one Entity.
+In this example, we’ve decided to put all material Components under one Entity.
 Entity is a class in Player Data that is used to hold a collection of Components.
 We are using context.snapshot.getOrCreateUniqueEntity() to ensure each player has one Entity named “materials”.
 You can add any number of Components to an Entity with the Entity.addComponent function.
 In our logic, we check if there is a Component for the materialId, and if not we add a Material Component.
 From there, we can then update the balance property.

 3. Validate and handle expected error flows #

 The Materials Module is now up and running!
-However, the module currently does not have any validation and there is no control to prevent unwanted balances such as a negative balance or ability to cap at a limit.
+However, the module currently does not have any validation and there is no way to prevent unwanted balances such as a negative balance or ability to cap at a limit.

 To finish the Module, let’s add logic to handle expected problems and to send a custom error response back to the caller to indicate why the update failed.